chasmack/GeoLocal/README.md

 # GeoLocal
-Android app to transform survey points between a local or grid basis and geographic coordinates.
+Android app to transform survey points between a local basis and geographic coordinates.